panda3d/panda3d-docs/programming/shaders/shader-basics.rst

       PT(Shader) myShader = Shader::load("myshader.sha", Shader.SL_Cg);

-Loading a multi-file Cg shader requires a different set of parameters for the ``load()`` function; the first being the shader language, and the second, third and fourth being paths to the vertex, fragment and geometry shaders respectively.
+Loading a multi-file Cg shader requires a different set of parameters for the :meth:`~.Shader.load()` function; the first being the shader language, and the second, third and fourth being paths to the vertex, fragment and geometry shaders respectively.
 Here is an example:

 .. only:: python